Mingkai14/DDGWizard/Docs/Predict_ddg_of_sm.rst

     <h4>1.
 Running example</h4>
     <p>Similarly, we first provide two examples of running this program, followed by a detailed explanation of the program parameters.
 We selected the protein <span class="keyword-highlight">1SHG</span> from <span class="keyword-highlight">DDGWizard/src/pdbs/</span> as a case study.</p>
     <p></p>
-    If you want to predict the ΔΔG of saturation mutagenesis at a single site, you can run the program with:
+    If you want to predict the ΔΔG of saturation mutagenesis at a single site (e.g. number 57 amino acid site), you can run the program with:
     <p></p>
     <div>